garronej/my_dummy_npm_and_deno_module/deno_dist/README.md

 },
 ```

-- `ipaddr.js`: There is a custom import statements replacer for it, [see here](https://github.com/garronej/denoify/tree/master/src/bin/replacer).
-We do not need to specify a custom port.

 We can ignore the dev dependencies as they are not mandatory to run the module.

 NOTE: `denoPorts` entry only accept urls of types `https://deno.land/x/...` or `https://raw.github.com/...`.
-Github repo under the form of `<userOrOrg>/<repoName>` will only works with module that have been denoified ( like [garronej/tm-md5](https://github.com/garronej/ts-md5) )
+However you can, and should, specify a github repo under the form of `<userOrOrg>/<repoName>` but it will
+only works with module that have been denoified ( like [garronej/tm-md5](https://github.com/garronej/ts-md5) )

 If you want to use urls from Pika, jspm or UNPKG you can but you have to write custom replacers.